The Sixth Sense (Thai TV series): Season 2

-Kornrampa is the rich man's daughter who always wears gloves because she can see the past of anything if she touches it.
-She is a big fan of Park Joon-ji, a Thai-born Korean actor who doesn't believe in the spirit.
-One day, he visits Thailand for a drama shooting, only to find that his only relative, Pimpilart grandmother, mysteriously died and he felt that his grandmother's spirit was around him.
-So he decided to be a customer of the Sixth Sense company and solve the mystery.
+Kornrampa is the rich man's daughter who always wears gloves because she can see the past of anything she touches.
+She is a big fan of Park Joon-ji, a Thai-born Korean actor who does not believe in spirits.
+One day, he visits Thailand for a drama shooting, only to find that his only grandmother Pimpilart mysteriously died.
+He felt that his grandmother's spirit was around him, o he decided to be a customer of the Sixth Sense company and solve the mystery.